Captor Capital (CPTRF) & Its Rivals Financial Contrast

-Captor Capital (OTCMKTS:CPTRF – Get Rating) is one of 107 publicly-traded companies in the “Metal mining” industry, but how does it contrast to its rivals?
-We will compare Captor Capital to related businesses based on the strength of its earnings, profitability, valuation, risk, analyst recommendations, institutional ownership and dividends.
+Captor Capital (OTCMKTS:CPTRF – Get Rating) is one of 107 public companies in the “Metal mining” industry, but how does it compare to its peers?
+We will compare Captor Capital to related companies based on the strength of its institutional ownership, valuation, dividends, analyst recommendations, profitability, earnings and risk.

-This table compares Captor Capital and its rivals top-line revenue, earnings per share and valuation.
+This table compares Captor Capital and its peers’ net margins, return on equity and return on assets.

 |Captor Capital